KDFT

 KDFT (540 kHz) is a commercial AM radio station licensed to Ferris, Texas and broadcasting to the Dallas-Fort Worth Metroplex.
 It is owned and operated by Multicultural Broadcasting and airs a Spanish-language Christian talk and teaching radio format.
-It's slogan is "La Ponderosa" or "The Power."
+Its slogan is "La Ponderosa" or "The Power."

 By day, KDFT is powered at 1,000 watts.
 But 540 AM is a Mexican and Canadian clear channel frequency.
 So to avoid interference, KDFT reduces its nighttime power to 249 watts.
 It uses a directional antenna at all times.
 The transmitter is off Wickliffe Road in Bristol, Texas.

 History

 Gospel years

-The station began its broadcasting activities under Freedom Network's direction in 1986 with a Southern Gospel format with temporary call sign KLCA before making a permanent switch to KDFT two months later.
+The station began its broadcasting activities under Freedom Network's direction in 1986 with a Southern Gospel format the temporary call sign KLCA before making a permanent switch to KDFT two months later.

 Then in 1990, the station was sold to Way Broadcasting, and changed its format to urban gospel, focusing on Dallas-Fort Worth's African American community.
 From that day on, it was known as "The Rainbow Across North Texas" (the station's slogan).